• Skip to primary navigation

 Tips for Girls Going to College in the City

-Last Modified: January 24, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: February 18, 2025 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

-When girls and boys are going off to college, there may be some anxiousness about starting a new school.
+When girls and boys are going off to college, there may be some anxiety about starting a new school.
 If they live on campus, they can easily get overwhelmed with the process and what to expect.
 But, having girls or boys go away to a large city college can be even more stressful.
 Today, we will talk about girls, particularly going away to a college in the city.
 I hope you and your daughter get some tips out of my interview with my daughter.

 We are about an hour outside of a major city.
 We have farms.
 We commonly have deer that can easily cross the road and cause accidents—birds of prey that can swoop down and take small animals and rodents.
 Clearly, we are not in a city at all.

 So, when my daughter told us she wanted to go to school in the city, we were a little nervous.
-My husband was from the city, and we visited my mother-in-law who lived in the city, and the kids were attracted to the hustle and bustle of city life.
+My husband was from the city, and we visited my mother-in-law, who lived in the city, and the kids were attracted to the hustle and bustle of city life.

 While spending time with my daughter, who is now a junior in college, I asked her to give me feedback for this post.
 While she felt that she didn't have as much advice since she started school right before COVID happened, she did give me some help with this post.
 Read on and get some advice for your daughter.